-Women on the Land aims to build a network of female landowners and stewards in Massachusetts and provide opportunities for education and connection.
-We host events throughout the year and encourage women to foster relationships with each other and their land.
+Women on the Land aims to build a network of women, trans, non-binary, and femme landowners and stewards in Massachusetts to provide opportunities for education and connection with one another and the land.
+Events take place year round.

 The Women on the Land listserv is intended for the use of sharing information and discussion of land conservation, forestry, ecology for female landowners, professionals, and others interested in these topics.
 You must be a Women on the Land listserv member in order to post messages or search the archives.

 - To join the listserv, please email firstname.lastname@example.org stating your name and why you are interested in joining the listserv.

 - Listserv guidelines: This listserv is monitored, but is public.
 To send a message to the listserv, enter "email@example.com" into your email.
 Please keep messages relevant.
 Keep in mind, hitting "reply" will send a message to the entire listserv.

 "Restoring Old Growth Characteristics" Webinar - Wednesday 10/4 6:30pm - 8pm via Zom

 - Old-growth forests were once the predominant natural condition across New England and New York before European settlement; however, it is now one of the rarest.
 Though new old-growth forests cannot be created, there is an opportunity through both passive and active management to restore old-growth characteristics in our current forests.
 There is renewed focus on restoring these characteristics given their compatibility with objectives such as biodiversity conservation, forest carbon, and resilience to climate change.
 This session will focus on the new publication Restoring Old-Growth Characteristics to New England’s and New York’s Forests.
 The goal of this publication is to increase the amount of old-growth characteristics in the region by giving decision-makers the information they need to adopt old-growth restoration strategies in ways that complement their ownership goals, helping to sustain our native forests and their many benefits.